paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-We then overwrite the contents of the current buffer with the result calling the create_bitcoin_public_key with this `memcpy` incantation...
+We then overwrite the contents of the current buffer with the result of calling the `create_bitcoin_public_key` function with this `memcpy` incantation...

 ---